IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 Now you can see the most recent flight status and weather for all your flights within 24 hours.

 ![Flightassist status](images/status.png)

+# Summary

+It's hard to compare the different technologies toe to toe since they are targeted for different use cases.
+However,we can get a sense of their pros and cons from the above example.

+**Cloud Foundry**: Developer Centric; Developers don't have to build or maintain containers; Support various programming languages and libraries; Large bases of services; Kind of hacky to deploy multi apps; Needs to know CF functions well to manage.

+**Kubernetes**: Orchestration tool that manages complicated container delolyments well; Large services available ;Developer has to build and maintain containers in the repositories.

+**Istio**: Addtion to Kubernetes; Provide load balancing and other features; Needs to know the "envoy" concept.

+**OpenWhisk**: Serverless, event triggering; low cost; Single function based, doesn't work for large apps; Stateless.

 ## Code Structure